hawkinsw/DailyPL/formal-semantics-intro.md

 \end{cases}
 $$

+It may not look like it, but this a function definition.
+We are updating the definition of the function $\sigma$ with a new value/type for input $x$ and the unchanged values and types for any other inputs.

-This function definition means that if you are querying the updated state for the variable that was just reassigned ($x$), then return its new value and type ($m$ and $\tau$).
-Otherwise, just return the value that you would get from accessing the existing state of the program _before_ the update!
+I find it easier to think about such a function definition in terms of its use: If someone invoked this function for the variable that was just reassigned ($x$), then it will return its new value and type ($m$ and $\tau$).
+Otherwise, if someone invoked this function for any other variable, the result would be the same result you got if you invoked this function before the update.

- \rangle Note: Can you see now why we are implementing the state function in the "odd" way that we described in class?
+> Note: Can you see now why we are implementing the state function in the "odd" way that we described in class?
 The code that we wrote in Python is almost _exactly_ what the mathematical function (above) specifies!
 Prove it to yourself!

-**Example 2: _Defining the semantics of variable assignment (for a variable that already exists)._**
+**Example 2: _Defining the semantics of variable assignment (for a variable that already exists) in STIMPL_.**

 In STIMPL, the expression to overwrite the value of an existing variable, say _i_, with, say, an integer literal 5 is written like `Assign(Variable("i"), IntLiteral(5))`.
 Our operational semantic rule for _evaluating_ such an assignment should "read" something like:

- \rangle When the program is about to execute an expression to assign variable _i_ to the integer literal 5 in a state $\sigma$ and the type of the variable _i_ in state $\sigma$ is $Integer$, the value of the expression will be the triple of $5, Integer$ and the changed state $\sigma'$ which is exactly the same as state $s\sigma$  except where $(5, Integer)$ replaced _i_'s earlier contents."
+> When the program is about to execute an expression to assign variable _i_ to the integer literal 5 in a state $\sigma$ and the type of the variable _i_ in state $\sigma$ is $Integer$, the value of the expression will be the triple of $5, Integer$ and the changed state $\sigma'$ (which is exactly the same as state $\sigma$  except where $(5, Integer)$ replaced _i_'s earlier contents)."

 That's such a mouthful!
 But, I think we got it.
 Let's replace some of those literals with symbols for abstraction purposes and then write it down!